As cyclists, we are always looking for ways to improve our safety on the road. One of the most critical safety equipment we can invest in is a helmet.

 In the mid-1990s, Dr. Hans von Holst was seeing too many traumatic brain injuries but was concerned that not enough was being done to prevent those accidents from happening in the first place.

-Hans von Holst was leading research at Karolinska University Hospital on creating a new helmet technology but ultimately felt the technical work with his medical colleagues was getting in the way of developing a product.
+Dr. Hans von Holst led the research at Karolinska University Hospital on creating a new helmet technology.
+However, he ultimately felt the technical work with his medical colleagues was getting in the way of developing a product.

-So, Hans von Holst went to KTH Royal Institute of Technology, where he met Halldin and ultimately convinced the engineer to help him tackle the project.
-Halldin was so energized by the idea that he pursued a Ph.D. in biomechanics, using the MIPS project as his main research point during his studies.
+So, Dr. Hans von Holst went to KTH Royal Institute of Technology, where he met Peter Halldin and ultimately convinced Peter to help him tackle the project.
+Peter was so energized by the idea that he pursued a Ph.D. in biomechanics, using the MIPS project as his primary research point during his studies.

 Does MIPS lead to a safer helmet?